infinum/android-handbook/Dependency injection.md

 	}
 ```

-3. We need a `Module` that will supply necessary dependencies
+3. We need a `Module` that will supply the necessary dependencies.

 ```java
 	@Module